lvyahui8/spring-boot-data-aggregator/README.md

 - **Unlimited nesting**

   Dependencies support deep nesting.
-The follow example has only one layer nesting relationship.
+The following example has only one layer of nesting relationship.

 - **Exception handling**